comberj/Pokemon/DESIGN_DOCUMENTATION.md

 # Design Documentation

-- In order to build a reslient and scalable web app, I would suggest architecting the app as follows.
-I'll speak more to each section in the notes below.
+- In order to build a resilient and scalable web app, I would suggest architecting the app as follows.
+I'll speak more about each section in the notes below.

 ![Architecture Diagram](./architecture-diagram.png)